 Information for Admitted Students

-CONGRATULATIONS AND WELCOME ADMITTED STUDENTS: The contents of this page are intended for the use of admitted students for the Fall 2013 class.
+CONGRATULATIONS AND WELCOME ADMITTED STUDENTS: The contents of this page are intended for the use of admitted students for the fall 2015 class.
 This information will be periodically updated when new and relevant information becomes available.

-First Year Orientation for all students begins on Tuesday evening, August 20, with a welcoming dinner.
-Day student sessions continue the following morning August 21 and end on Friday afternoon August 23.
-Evening student sessions will continue on the evenings of Wednesday August 21 and Thursday August 22.
-In the Spring, the Orientation Committee will post a specific page of materials for entering law students.
+First Year Orientation for all entering students will take place in August, 2015, generally the week prior to official start of classes.
+In the Spring of 2015, the Orientation Committee will post a specific page of materials for entering law students.
 It will provide information about Orientation, an FAQ, useful links, lists of law-related books and movies, and other information for entering law students.

-Once accepted, to reserve your seat in the Fall 2013 class, you must submit two separate non-refundable seat deposits.
+Once accepted, to reserve your seat in the Fall 2015 class, you must submit two separate nonrefundable seat deposits.
 For those admitted prior to April 1, the first seat deposit of $100 is due by April 15.
 Those admitted after April 1, will have an extended first deposit deadline indicated in their admit packets.
 The second non-refundable seat deposit of $400 is due by June 1.
-To pay online by electronic check or credit card (Mastercard or Discover), please click here.
+Pay online by electronic check or credit card MasterCard or Visa.

-We have launched an Admitted Students page on Facebook.
-The page is an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
+Join our group: WNE Law - 2015 Entering Class!
+The group will continue to be an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
 You may also ask questions of your fellow incoming students.
-Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, 2013 incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and miscellaneous.
-We encourage you to request an invite to join the WNE Law-2013 Entering Class Facebook Page.
+Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, 2015 incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and more.
+We encourage you to request an invite to join.

 You must provide an official, final transcript showing your undergraduate degree and the date it was awarded.
 To satisfy the American Bar Association (ABA) requriements, the final transcript should arrive directly from your undergraduate institution before Orientation.
-Unfortunately, the transcript you supplied to the Law School Admissions Council for your LSDAS report does not comply with the ABA requirements.
+Unfortunately, the transcript you supplied to the Law School Admissions Council for your CAS report, while sufficient to support an admissions decision, is not sufficient to comply with this specific ABA requirement.
 Should you have any questions regarding your final transcript, please contact the Admissions office.

 In order to meet your healthcare needs and comply with the requirements of the Commonwealth of Massachusetts and Western New England University you will need to complete the "Health History Physical Examination and Immunization Form" and the Heath Insurance Waiver/Enrollment Form.
-You may access these forms by clicking here.
+You may access these forms online.